 Nominated and selected by our Board of Directors, the Leadership Award honors a business or community leader whose vision, influence and inclusiveness have positively impacted the economy of Southern Nevada.
 We are proud to announce Jeremy Aguero is this year’s honoree for the Leadership Award.

 Applied Analysis Principal Analyst Jeremy Aguero has been with the firm since its inception in 1997.
 A graduate of UNLV, his areas of expertise include economic analysis, operational model development and fiscal impact analysis.
 Aguero’s project history has demonstrated major influence in the landscape of Southern Nevada.
 Most recently, alongside the Nevada Legislature, he drafted a new school funding formula to modernize Nevada’s education funding system.
-Additionally, under Aguero’s direction, Applied Analysis operated as the lead research firm in support of Southern Nevada’s Tourism Infrastructure Committee (SNTIC), which ultimately led to the expansion of the Convention Center and creation of Raiders Stadium.
+Additionally, under Aguero’s direction, Applied Analysis operated as the lead research firm in support of Southern Nevada’s Tourism Infrastructure Committee (SNTIC), which ultimately led to the expansion of the Convention Center and creation of Allegiant Stadium.

 Innovation Award Nominees